SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Parameters

-          -  String nodes_data : dictionary containing parameters of the buses to be created.
-The following parameters have to be provided: label, active, excess, shortage, shortage costs /(CU/kWh), excess costs /(CU/kWh)
+          -  dict nodes_data : dictionary containing parameters
+		  the buses to be created.
+The following parameters have to be provided:
+		  		- label,
+				- active,
+				- excess,
+				- shortage,
+				- shortage costs /(CU/kWh),
+				- excess costs /(CU/kWh)

           -  list nodes : list of components created before (can be empty)

       --------------